doocs/leetcode/solution/1000-1099/1034.Coloring A Border/README_EN.md

 <p>You are given an <code>m x n</code> integer matrix <code>grid</code>, and three integers <code>row</code>, <code>col</code>, and <code>color</code>.
 Each value in the grid represents the color of the grid square at that location.</p>

+<p>Two squares are called <strong>adjacent</strong> if they are next to each other in any of the 4 directions.</p>

-<p>Two squares belong to the same <strong>connected component</strong> if they have the same color and are next to each other in any of the 4 directions.</p>
+<p>Two squares belong to the same <strong>connected component</strong> if they have the same color and they are adjacent.</p>

-<p>The <strong>border of a connected component</strong> is all the squares in the connected component that are either <strong>4-directionally</strong> adjacent to a square not in the component, or on the boundary of the grid (the first or last row or column).</p>
+<p>The <strong>border of a connected component</strong> is all the squares in the connected component that are either adjacent to (at least) a square not in the component, or on the boundary of the grid (the first or last row or column).</p>

 <p>You should color the <strong>border</strong> of the <strong>connected component</strong> that contains the square <code>grid[row][col]</code> with <code>color</code>.</p>